-We didn’t look for western food in Chiang Mai, but it’s hard to miss the many cafés sprinkled throughout the expat neighborhoods.
+We didn’t look for western food to eat in Chiang Mai, but it’s hard to miss the many cafés sprinkled throughout the expat neighborhoods.
 Since there’s only so much spicy food that we can eat, we eventually drifted into local favorites that cater to westerners with dishes that we would normally find on brunch menus back home.
-Many of these cafés are located in the Nimman neighborhood close to our Chiang Mai Airbnb apartment.
-We recommend both Larder Cafe & Bar and Rustic & Blue for their cool vibes and authentically prepared western comfort food.

 Drinks are everywhere in Chiang Mai from juice to beer and everything in-between.
 Though we drank our fair share of lager beer in Chiang Mai, we fell in love with the city’s coffee and smoothies.

 Since there’s a happening Chiang Mai coffee scene, we originally planned to try a different coffee bar every day both for the experience and for our Chiang Mai guide.
 We started our noble venture at Akha Ama and were pleased with our cappuccinos.

 However, we hit trouble at Ristr8to Lab.
 Ristr8to’s coffee drinks were so good that they tainted our visits at other coffee bars.